 Harira, pronounced hah-ree-rah, gets its name from the Arbic word حرير"harir" which literally means silk, a fitting description of its velvety texture.
 I can't wait for you to try it!

 One of the things I love about this popular soup is that there are many variations of it, depending on what legumes you have on hand.
 I used a combination of green lentils, red lentils, and chickpeas (canned chickpeas are a great shortcut option).
 I took some liberties by adding things like celery and carrots (the carrots are a nice idea because they add a subtle sweetness).
-And in place of vermicelli pasta, I used long grain rice which makes this recipe gluten free.
+And in place of vermicelli pasta, I used long grain rice (or basmati rice) which makes this recipe gluten free.

 Harira soup is not always vegetarian, many recipes incorporate small chunks of boneless lamb.
 I might try that option sometime, but like my black eyed peas recipe, red lentil soup, and many other bean dishes we eat on the Mediterranean diet, this is another dinner that is hearty and satisfying without the addition of meat.

 This harira recipe is even better the next day when the flavors have had time to meld.
 It will get pretty thick as it sits in the fridge, but you can just add a little bit of liquid as your warm up your leftover harira soup.

 - Ground turmeric